EndPointCorp/end-point-blog/2018/04/18/ffi-in-ruby.html.md

+---
+author: Kamil Ciemniewski
-# Using FFI in Ruby
+title: "Using FFI in Ruby"
+tags: ruby, ffi, c
+---

 `Ruby` for many years has been proving to be an amazing language.
 It's one of the most popular for creating web applications but also DevOps / systems administration tools.